 9. Be a ‘country ambassador’

 Being abroad generally means missing your favourite traditions but it doesn’t mean you can’t share these with new friends.
-Local friends get a kick out of eating foreign dishes they’ve always heard about.
+Although small European kitchens mean your Thanksgiving dinner abroad might be chicken or goose at best, local friends always get a kick out of eating foreign dishes they’ve always heard about.

 11. Get your local driver’s licence